How do I become a hacker?

 Will you teach me to hack?

-Everything you need to know to get started is found above.
+Everything you need to know is mentioned above.

 How old do you have to be to hack?

-How will I know when I'm a hacker or someone else is a hacker?
+How will I know when I am a hacker?

-If you're doing or have already done all of the above it would be safe to consider yourself a hacker.
+If you are doing or have already done all of the above, it would be safe to consider yourself a hacker.

 How do I know if someone else is a hacker?

 As far as someone else, if they are good with computer, programming, and networking they could be considered a hacker.
 However, trying to determine if someone is a malicious hacker or if they have hacked into your computer can be difficult since it usually requires another hacker or computer expert to detect malicious activity.